gr8rucha/Spotify_Playlist_Analyser/README.md

 ```bash
 python Playlist_Analyser.py
 ```
-This will use a sample playlist - **Top Songs Global** - to run the code.
+This will ask you for a Playlist URL to analyse.

-However, if you wish to use your own playlist, type in -
+You can also pass the playlist as a parameter, if you type it in like this -

 ```bash
 python Playlist_Analyser.py <playlist-url>